tobib92/SEEFLEX/code/README.md

 ## Shiny App (Feature Weights)

 The Feature Weights App offers the viewer plots based on the feature weights and distributions of the Geometric Multivariate Analysis (Neumann and Evert 2021) and **!!!INSERT!!!**

-# Data Pipeline

-This data pipeline enables the user to access the corpus files in different ways depending on their intended use.
-The README is structured around these uses.

 ## 0. Setting up the corpus mark-up